Balanchine technique: History

 In 1924, Balanchine left the Soviet Union and joined Sergei Diaghilev's Ballets Russes in Paris as a choreographer and ballet master.
 After the death of Diaghilev in 1929, Lincoln Kirstein persuaded him to come to the United States in 1934.
 There, with Kirstein as his partner, he founded the School of American Ballet in New York City.

 During his time in Europe, Balanchine had begun to develop his neoclassical style, partially as a reaction to the Romantic anti-classicism that had led to increased theatricality in ballet.
 His style focused more on dance movement and construction in relation to music than on plot or characterization.
 After he came to America, established his school, and eventually founded the New York City Ballet, he continued to refine the principles of training his dancers.
+And in doing so, Balanchine introduced an aesthetic ideal that would reshape American ballet culture.

+Balanchine’s vision demanded extreme thinness and emphasized specific physical attributes that he believed would best support the distinctive style, acrobatic partnering, and speed his choreography required.
+As a result, he very outwardly preferenced a particular body type– a slender, elongated form with slim hips and long legs –which ultimately set a new standard for American ballerinas.

-During the course of his career, in which he choreographed more than 450 ballets, he continued to develop his style and technique of training.
+During the course of his career, in which he choreographed more than 450 ballets, he continued to develop his style and technique of training with a continued emphasis on these body ideals.
 He became far and away the most prolific force in the nation's ballet community, which led to his long-enduring legacy.